- It is used to treat endometriosis.

 - It may take 2 months to see the full effect.

-- Do not give your child a nose decongestant spray within 2 hours after using this drug.
+- If you have a stuffy nose while using this drug, talk with your doctor about using a nose decongestant.
+Do not use a nose decongestant spray within 2 hours after using this drug.

 - Ovarian cysts may rarely happen in the first 2 months of therapy.

 - Most of the time, this drug stops you from having a period (menstrual bleeding).
 This is not a method of birth control.
 Use a non-hormone type of birth control like condoms to prevent pregnancy while taking this drug.

 - If you miss doses of this drug, bleeding between cycles can happen.
 There may also be a chance of getting pregnant if you miss doses of this drug.
 Talk with your doctor.